waynecrawley/Secret-Recipes/README.md

   * On Mobile these links are hidden in a sidenav for better functionality.
 + **Add Recipe Button** - The add recipe button is featured on the home page on Mobile and tablet to take the user directly to the form to add recipes.
 + **Materialize cards** - Materialize cards were used to house the recipes title and imamges on the home and all recipes pages.
-+ **Form** - A form was used to make for the user to be able to add and edit data to the database.
++ **Form** - A form was used to make for the user to be able to add,edit and delete data to the database.

 ### Features Left to Implement

++ **Search function** - In a future iteration i want to implement an option that the user can search by course type and indvidual recipes.
++ **Login** -  The ability for the user to login and only they may edit or delete there own recipes.

 ## Technologies Used
 ### Frontend